 Setup and activation of iMessage on iPhone and iPad is an easy task.
 The real challenge is to set up iMessage on multiple devices correctly, chances are you’ll run into some sort of an iMessage chaos and fiasco at some point of time.
 I see this happening quite frequently.

 How to Set up iMessage for Multiple Devices – Correctly

 This was part of Apple’s plan to integrate the service into all the devices that you’d be using.
 So when you get an iMessage when you are using your Mac, you don’t have to get up to pick the iPhone to read it.
 It gets delivered to your Mac.

 But this happens when you set things up correctly.
 If not, some messages might get delivered to the iPhone, some to the iPad and some to the Mac and some lost to the wind.

 Step #1.
 If you’ve already set up iMessage, turn it OFF on all devices.
 Wait for a while before proceeding to step #2.

 Step #2.
 Now, activate iMessage on the iPhone.
 Only the iPhone.
 Configure the options if you must.
 But make sure that the number and email are correct and marked with a tick.
 Under Start Conversations from, check the email ID that you used for iMessage.

-- You should now wait for a while and may be ask your friend to send you an iMessage just to make sure things are working till this point.
+Step #3.
+You should now wait for a while and may ask your friend to send you an iMessage just to make sure things are working till this point.

 Step #4.
 Once things normally work, set up iMessage on another device.
 Say, the Mac.
 By doing this, you are setting up the iPhone as the “master-device” while the rest of the devices work as subs.

 Step #5.
 On Mac, make sure the conversations start from the email ID.

 Step #6.
 Repeat the process for other devices, one by one and check if iMessage gets sent to all devices correctly right after you setup the devices.

 So that’s about it.